How to Get Orange Peel Out of Single Stage Paint

 When paint is applied in too heavy of a coat, it doesn’t have time to level out before it starts to dry.
 This can leave behind a bumpy, textured finish.

-READ MORE: How to Dispose of Paint in Michigan
+READ MORE: How to Paint Cardboard to Look Like Wood

 Another cause of orange peel can be improper painting technique.